 The District entered into an agreement with East Montgomery County Municipal Utility District No. 3 ("District No. 3") for the construction of certain utilities necessary to provide water, sewer, and drainage services to the service area, and to convey those utilities to District No. 3 upon their completion.
-Under the agreement, the costs, currently estimated to be \$319,750, are to be reimbursed with the proceeds of bonds to be issued by District No. 3.
+Subsequent to year end, District No. 3 reimbursed a portion of the costs it owed the District from proceeds of its Series 2020 Bond Anticipation Note.